BirdiePeep/CppCSharpBridge/INTERFACE_FILES.md

 # Namespaces

 We support namespaces inside of the interface files.
+Namespaces can exist at the top level or nested inside of other namespaces.
 When you define a type inside of an namespace, it will assume the source type and generated type are also inside those namespaces.
+Keep in mind when refering to a type you may need to qualify the type depending on what namespace you are in, much like C++/C#.

 ```
 namespace Game